nachogl1/katas/README.md

 to quickly identify if I am in front of an abstraction or its implementation.
 - About Hungarian Notation, I believe there is room for it when needed:  https://www.joelonsoftware.com/2005/05/11/making-wrong-code-look-wrong/
 -I do not like to use static, just because I do not feel comfortable mixing that concept and test doubles but sometimes is useful
+- Integration Vs Acceptance: Integration focuses on checking that the units tested in Unite tests work correctly together.
+I have the feeling that for this it is necessary a big system because for example in the case of the katas, nobody mentions integration tests ut they go straight to acceptance.
+Integration tests are still technically focused and not from the user perspective.
+Whereas, acceptance **I would say DO NOT use mocks**, and they have a user perspective.
+This makes sense in katas just to test that the feature (small or big) makes sense from a users' perspective.

 ## Log